 David: Oh, clueless.

 David: Every couple says to me and mostly the clam, they’ll say, the guy will say, “I’m sittin’ there with my wife (Chuckling).
 Panic sets in.
 What am I gonna talk about?”
 “Sir, don’t worry; she’s gonna talk.
 She will start many of your conversations and that’s okay.
-We just covered that whole area and you’re gonna reflect and gonna show interest and you’re gonna respond to certain thing she said.
+We just covered that whole area and you’re gonna reflect and gonna show interest and you’re gonna respond to certain things she says.

 And then we have the carry out.
 So she’ll carry many of the conversations.
 She’ll start maybe.
 That’s okay, as long as you respond to a certain percentage, now we have a dialogue.
 You’re talking and we’re okay.